 Currently residing at #14 on our list of Major League Baseball stadiums is this park with a giant umbrella in rainy Seattle.

 In 2010, a management bloodbath led to the coaching staff being fired.
-This season, they're a half a game ahead of the struggling Angels in the American League West division.
+This season, they're saved from the cellar by the new American League West member, the struggling Astros.

 Safeco replaced the unloved Kingdome.

 Capacity: 47 ,116

 Field dimensions: Left field – 331 ft.; left center – 390 ft.; Center field – 405 ft.; right center – 385 ft.; Right field – 326 ft.